 - Conduct an email marketing campaign

-The European food and drink market is growing at a steady pace.
+The European food and drink market is growing at a steady pace, a trend that is expected to continue.
 There is high demand from food and drink companies looking to add natural food additives to their products.
-A major driver behind this trend is growing consumer demand for natural food and drink products, i.e. food products without or with fewer synthetic ingredients.
+Growing consumer demand for natural food and drink products which are food products without or with fewer synthetic ingredients is a major driver behind this trend.

-You should first consider targeting European food and drink manufacturers directly.
-Secondly, you should consider targeting parties that supply and distribute natural food additives to European food and drink companies.
+You should firstly consider targeting European food and drink manufacturers directly.
+Secondly, you should consider targeting parties supplying and distributing natural food additives to European food and drink companies.

-Nestlé, Unilever, Oetker Group and Associated British Foods are some of the largest European food and drink companies that use natural food additives.
+Nestlé, Unilever, Oetker Group and Associated British Foods are some of the largest European food and drink companies using natural food additives.
 Large and medium-sized European suppliers/distributors of natural food additives include Mane, Nexira and Naturex.
-Consider targeting European food and drink companies, as well as their suppliers and distributors.
+Consider targeting European food and drink companies alongside their suppliers and distributors.